PawseySC/using-nimbus/_episodes/04-making-keypairs.md

 ## Storing your keypairs
 Store your private key in a safe place!
-Losing your private key means losing every access to your instances.
+Losing your private key means losing all access to your instances.
 Not even the Nimbus support can give you access to your instances if you have lost your private key.

 {: .output}